The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: The Kervaire--Milnor invariant

 \subsection{The \texorpdfstring{$\tau$}{tau} invariant for generically immersed spheres}

 As before, let $M$ be a smooth, closed, oriented, spin 4-manifold, and fix an identification $\pi_1(M) \cong \pi$.

-\begin{defi} [Self-intersection number]{\cite[Chapter~5]{Wall}, \cite[Section~1.7]{Freedman-Quinn}}.
-Let $x \in \pi_2(M)$.
-Since $M$ is spin, we can represent $x$ by a generically immersed sphere whose normal bundle has even Euler number.
-Add cusp homotopies in a small open set to make the Euler number of the normal bundle zero.
-Call the resulting sphere $\Sigma$.
-Now count the self intersections of $\Sigma$ with sign and group elements.
+\begin{defi}[Self-intersection number {\cite[Chapter~5]{Wall}, \cite[Section~1.7]{Freedman-Quinn}}] Let $x \in \pi_2(M)$.
+Since $M$ is spin, we can represent $x$ by a generically immersed sphere $S' \colon S^2 \to M$ whose normal bundle has even Euler number.
+Add cusp homotopies (see e.g.\ \cite[Chapter~XII, p.~72]{Kirby-4-manifold-book} for the local model) in a small open set to make the Euler number of the normal bundle zero, and call the resulting sphere $S$.
+It can be checked in the local model that a cusp homotopy changes the Euler number of the normal bundle by $\pm 2$.

+Now count the self intersections of $S$ with sign and group elements.
 The attribution of signs uses the orientation of~$M$.
 The group element is the image in~$\pi_1(M)$ of a double point loop associated to the self-intersection point, with some choice of orientation of the double point loop.
-This count gives rise to an element The self-intersection number is valued in a quotient group of the $\Z\pi$-module $\Z\pi$ since there is no canonical way to decide whether to associate $g$ or $g^{-1}$ to a given double point of $\Sigma$.
-The number $\mu(x)$ is a well-defined invariant of the homotopy class of $x$. \end{defi}
+This count gives rise to an element

+This \emph{self-intersection number} is valued in a quotient abelian group of the $\Z\pi$-module $\Z\pi$.
+The indeterminacy arises because there is no canonical way to decide whether to associate $g$ or $g^{-1}$ to a given double point of $\Sigma$.
+The number $\mu(x)$ is an invariant of the homotopy class of $x$. \end{defi}